Back L-R: Mrs Milkins, Mrs Roe, Mrs Hogg, Mr Boon.

-You may have noticed the children using fancy new words at home such as ‘blustery’ instead of ‘windy’ and ‘scorching’ instead of ‘hot’.
+You may notice the children using fancy new words at home.
 This is a whole school incentive to encourage children into a richer vocabulary in order for them to access more challenging books and race up the reading chart!
-Hopefully you’re as amazed as us at how confidently the children are using these!
-Ask children to describe the weather each day using their new weather words such as ‘overcast’.
+Hopefully you’re as amazed as us at how confidently the children will use these!
+We will begin learning these in week 3.
+Ask children which wordsmith word they are learning.
 We bet you’ll be amazed!

-The children will be reading the classic Jack and the Beanstalk!
+The children will be reading the classic Funnybones!
 You can find some great versions of this timeless classic on YouTube.

 You can also find our version that we are reading to the children at the bottom of this page.